Shim06/ph-embedded-firmware-opportunities/README.md

 ## 📌 Contributions

 Contributions are welcome!
+You can contribute in two ways:

-Please submit a **pull request** to add new companies, update information, or improve the formatting.
+1. **Submit a Pull Request** - Add new companies, update information, or improve the formatting directly
+2. **Open an Issue** - If you'd like to suggest a company but prefer not to make the changes yourself, you can open an issue with the company details and we'll add it for you

 ### How to Add a New Company